 Are there any differences in returns?
-For example, let’s compare between IUAA and VUSD (Vanguard’s S&P 500 UCITS ETFs).
+For example, let’s compare between VUAA (Acc) and VUSD (Dist) (Vanguard’s S&P 500 UCITS ETFs).

-Both of them are following the S&P 500 index.
+Both of them are tracking the S&P 500 index.
 As such, there should not be any differences in the returns.

-This is assuming the index’s return only.
+This assumption is only based on the index’s return.
 Other factors such as fees and taxes are not considered in this assumption.

 This can be seen by their 1 year performance.

-Both ETFs have very similar performances!
-As such, you will not have any advantages when investing in one over the other.
+After factoring in VUSD’s annual yield (of 1.13% as of chart reproduction), both ETFs have very similar performances!
+As such, you should not have any advantages when investing in one over the other.